 Keep Your Apps and Software Updated

-Most software updates patch security features, so updating your software ensures you always have the latest antimalware security features.
+Most software updates patch security features, so updating your software ensures you always have the latest anti-malware security features.
 The latest safety patches keep your device secure from any vulnerabilities hackers can use to access.

 Install Antivirus Software

-Even the most careful internet users can become victims of hacking if their devices are infected with viruses and other malicious malware.
+Even the most careful internet users can become victims of hacking if their devices are infected with viruses or malware.
 An antivirus program will scan to identify threats and block any adware, viruses, and other malware before it’s installed.
-Even when it’s too late, and the malware is already on your device, the antivirus will help you identify and delete the malicious program from your device.

 Use a VPN

 A Virtual Private Network (VPN) will keep hackers away by encrypting your traffic and hiding your IP address.
 Some also come with antimalware functionalities, which will eliminate phishing and email scam threats.
-ExtremeVPN offers top security with military-grade encryption and a lightning-fast connection.

 What to Do if You are a Victim of a Geek Squad Email Scam